 Your original room selection time in the Sophomore Room Draw or Upperclass Room Draw determines your rank on the wait list.
 If you did not enter a draw, your name will be added to the end of the list in the order your application was received.

 All wait listed students who apply by the deadline are guaranteed housing, although specific accommodations cannot be guaranteed.
-Sophomore wait listed students will be assigned to their Residential Colleges by July, and juniors and seniors will be assigned to rooms and suites by early August.
+Sophomore wait listed students will be assigned to their Residential Colleges by (TBA), and juniors and seniors will be assigned to rooms and suites in July.

 If you applied to the wait list, you are subject to the rules and charges that apply to the cancellation of a housing contract.
 You have two weeks from the time you are notified of your assignment to cancel without penalty.
 If you cancel after two weeks, a cancellation fee will be charged to your student account.
 If you cancel after classes have begun, Princeton University reserves the right to charge one half of the semester’s rent.